za3k/qr-backup/docs/FAQ.md

 - The data is now preprocessed.
 - The data is split into small chunks, about 2K each with the default settings.
 - We use erasure coding to generate redundant "parity chunks" from the normal chunks.
 This adds 42% more chunks.
+- The QR codes are re-order randomly, to help prevent certain kinds of data loss.
 - Each chunk is base64 encoded.
 - Labels are added.
 If there are 50 chunks, the first is labeled "N01/50" and the last is "N50/50".
 Parity chunks are labeled "P01/21" through "P21/21".
 - Each chunk is printed as a QR code on the paper, and labeled with the same code label.